ga-dc/wdi17/dir.md

 # WDI @ GA

-We want you!
-We're looking for our Web Developer in Residence for the next upcoming WDI cohort.
+We're looking for a Web Developer in Residence for the next upcoming WDI cohort.
 This is a chance for you to gain some valuable experience as part of the WDI instructional team.
 #### *Please note: Training for this position would begin no later than the week of September 25th*

-WDI19 will begin June 19th and will end Sept 9th.
+WDI19 will begin October 10th and will end January 12th.

 ## Why teach the WDI?